BernardLerring/ALotToSwap/README.md

 - hover.css.
 Hover.css was used to change colour when hovering over the icons and nav titles.

 - PhotoShop was used to alter the image used in the Locations section.

+- [Pexels](https://www.pexels.com/) was used for all of the imagery on the site.

 ## Testing